10 Best Rock Music Videos

 'Do The Evolution'

-This song came from the band's 1998 album 'Yield', long after the band had abandoned making music videos.
-Pearl Jam was still very much anti-MTV when this album was released, so how do you make a video without being in it?
+This song came from the band's 1998 album 'Yield,' long after the band had abandoned making music videos.
+Pearl Jam was still very much anti-MTV when this album was released.
+So how do you make a video without being in it?
 Enter Todd McFarlane, the renowned artist of Spider-Man, Batman, and creator of Spawn.
-He animated the video (as well as another on the list) which outlined the history and possible future of evolution, highlighting (or low-lighting, I guess) times' most shameful deeds.
+He animated the video (as well as another on the list) which outlined the history and possible future of evolution, highlighting (or low-lighting, I guess) mankind's most shameful deeds.
 Combined with Vedder's primitive howl, this video paints a picture that will stick with you long after it fades to black.

 'Closer'